bluebird89/docs/backend/lisp.md

 clisp
 ```

+## 图书

+* On LISP: Advanced Techniques for Common LISP

 ## Tool

 * [Portacle](https://portacle.github.io/):a multiplatform, complete IDE for Common Lisp.
 It includes Emacs, SBCL, Git, Quicklisp, all configured and ready to use